samturnbull73/int/NOTES.md

 For performance testing, you may use tools like Appdynamics, New Relic, we were using load runner.

+### Pipeline

+I'll use two plugins Delivery
+### Pipeline Plugin and Build PipeLine Plugin

+There are two ways it can be setup, first by creating each individual job or by writing jenkinsfile.
+--Create Build Job, deploy Job and Test job.

+---In the build pipleline job specify **Pipeline flow** -> **Select Initial Job** as <First Build Job>

+----In the Deploy and Test job -> Specify **Upstream Job**, say for Deploy job, it will be **Build Triggers** Build after other projects are build, and chose option like stable/unstable/or fails

 #### Plugin
 1. GitHub Plugin
 2. Command Agent Launched plugin